 The TRU was built with the PHK-I grant for the second year (2009).
 This unit was designed as an independent learning venue (similar to SAC) for teachers, and is equipped with computers and reference works.
 Apart from being a support facility for the teaching-learning activities in the Department, this facility was also designed as a public service unit, with the primary function being to quench English teachers’ thirst for knowledge.

 Teaching Development Unit (TDU)

-The TDU facility was developed with the PHK-I grant for the year 2009.
+The TDU facility was developed with the PHK-I grant of the year 2009.
 This unit is furnished with a micro-teaching observation room.
 Services in this unit are integrated with the TRU and MPU.
 Its main function is to develop research and educational networks through various activities such as workshops, training, facilitation and guidance (in the form of training packages developed by the Department), as well as non-formal discussions among teachers, between teachers and students, and between teachers and faculty members.
-The mutual networking atmosphere is aimed at exposing students to information, needs, and the first-hand experiences of employed teachers; improving the pedagogical competences of the teachers; and direct data/information from the agents/consumers to the Department as a source/basis for needs analysis for the purposes of curriculum review/revision, the development of programs, and the like.
+The mutual networking atmosphere is aimed at exposing students to information, needs, and the firsthand experiences of employed teachers; improving the pedagogical competences of the teachers; and direct data/information from the agents/consumers to the Department as a source/basis for needs analysis for the purposes of curriculum review/revision, the development of programs, and the like.

 This unit is a complement to TDU, with the function of developing pedagogical competences, particularly, the teaching competence.
 Besides ICT and multimedia facilities such as computers, printers, TV monitors, and DVD players, this unit is also equipped with CCTV to record the classroom/teaching-learning activities so as to enable the users to access and re-access the data at any time as the need arises.